Blog

 The GLBA also requires financial institutions to give customers written privacy policy notices that detail their information-sharing practices.

 Organizations in industries including financial services, insurance, and retail must ensure GLBA compliance due to its amended 2021 regulations, which introduced stricter requirements for protecting non-public consumer data.
-Non-compliance can lead to severe penalties, including:
+Non-compliance can lead to severe penalties and hefty fines (according to Forbes), including:

 - Fines of up to $100,000 for institutions per violation.